 How Money Nerves Differ

 People are wonderfully diverse, and each one of us has grown up with a unique set of life circumstances, which results in a slightly different version of money, how to use it, and what triggers your money nerve.
-How you live your life, make money choices, and get triggered by your money nerve is a direct reflection of how you were raised.
+How you live your life, make money choices, and what pinches your money nerve is a direct reflection of what you learned subconsciously as a child.

 Here are two extreme examples of how money nerves differ from one person to another.
 Some people receive a big chunk of money, and since it was “free” — the sky is the limit, and they spend it all.
 This Don’t worry – Be happy attitude makes people feel great.
 I’m sure you will agree the “live for today” spirit is excellent, as long as the money lasts!